 Troy Union School was built sometime between 1857 and 1872 on Square Lake Road east of Rochester Road.
-Like many buildings, Town Hall has had many uses.
+Like many buildings.
 After 1932 it became a private residence.

 Robert and Isabelle Moser donated the small building to the City on June 3, 1987.
 It was moved to the Village that same year.